antzGames/OpenVAT-for-Godot/README.md

 > [!NOTE]
 > The JSON file is automatically imported on `_ready()` which means it runs every activation.
 This makes sure that the latest JSON file is used.d

+🎞️This video will show you how to use `OpenVATMultiMeshInstance3D`.

 ### `OpenVATMultiMeshInstance3D` Update Functions